-A majority of East Palo Alto's renters live on the Westside (west of Highway 101) and in single family neighborhoods throughout the City.
+A majority of East Palo Alto's renters live on the Westside (west of Highway 101) and in single family neighborhoods throughout the City, near major transit hubs along University Avenue and Bay Road.
+Compared to neighboring jurisdictions, except Redwood City, East Palo Alto appears more accommodating to renters with housing vouchers and is providing more subsidized affordable housing.
+The City continues to promote affordable housing through its Inclusionary Housing Ordinance and affordable housing funding.